Sep Ruf: Chancellor's Bungalow Bonn

 In 1962 Ruf, Egon Eiermann and Paul Baumgarten got the top secret order to design and build the government buildings of the new capital city of the western part of Germany, Bonn.
-Every architect got his own part to realize.
-For example, the new upper house of the German parliament, the tower building of the delegates, the private- and representative house of the chancellor of the Federal Republic.
+Every architect got his own part to realize, such as the new upper house of the German parliament, the tower building of the delegates, the private and representative house of the chancellor of the Federal Republic.

 In 1963 and 1964 Ruf built the house for the chancellor.
 It was to be a house to live in and also to be a representative building to welcome guests of state.
 In a park beside the river Rhine he built a flat-roofed house with large glass-windows, that should show the open democratic way, the new Germany was thinking.
 The bungalow is designed with two quadrates with two atriums and one part of the house is wide open to the park and the other private part into one atrium with a small swimming pool.
 When Ludwig Erhard got the keys he said: "You can understand me better, when you look at this house, as if you would listen to a political speech of mine".

 Ludwig Erhard and Helmut Schmidt liked and used the modern building, whereas Willy Brandt, who had young children, used it for state visitors, preferring to remain in his private residence.
 Helmut Kohl lived there nearly 16 years, until Berlin became the new capital city.
 Today it is a museum and can be visited.
 The Chancellor's Bungalow may be the world's most open, public official residence.